emailhippo/whois-developers-dev/source/index.html.md

 [emailhippo.com](https://www.emailhippo.com) has been independently assessed as being ISO27001:2013 compliant by the British Assessment Bureau.
 Our certification number is 209495.

 ## Security
-[emailhippo.com](https://www.emailhippo.com) takes the security of your data seriously.
+[Email Hippo](https://www.emailhippo.com) takes the security of your data seriously.
 Here are the details of how your data is received, stored and processed.

 Other than the human-based policies and procedures defined in the Data processing terms, there are a few technology-based issues to mention: